 - Let’s remove

 ,from the FundingAmount column.
-In the column menu, choose Edit cells > Transform.
+In the column menu, this time select Edit cells > Transform, because we need to manually enter the edit we wish to make.
 In the Expression window, type

-value.replace(',', '')and notice how commas disappear in the preview window.
-When you confirm your formula works, click OK.
+value.replace(',', '')and notice how commas disappear in the preview window, as shown in Figure 4.18.
+When you confirm your formula has no syntax errors, click OK

 acharacter at the end of one number.
-Fix those manually by hovering over cells, and clicking the
+Fix these manually by hovering over a cell, click the Edit button, and in the new popup window, change Data type to number, and press Apply, as shown in Figure 4.19.

 At this point, all funding amounts should be clean numbers, right-aligned and colored in green.
 We’re ready to move on to the Country column and fix different spellings of Koreas.